Azeotrope: Chemical action separation

 Another type of entrainer is one that has a strong chemical affinity for one of the constituents.
 Using again the example of the water/ethanol azeotrope, the liquid can be shaken with calcium oxide, which reacts strongly with water to form the nonvolatile compound, calcium hydroxide.
 Nearly all of the calcium hydroxide can be separated by filtration and the filtrate redistilled to obtain 100% pure ethanol.
 A more extreme example is the azeotrope of 1.2% water with 98.8% diethyl ether.
 Ether holds the last bit of water so tenaciously that only a very powerful desiccant such as sodium metal added to the liquid phase can result in completely dry ether.

-Anhydrous calcium chloride is used as a desiccant for drying a wide variety of solvents since it is inexpensive and does not react with most nonaqueous solvents.
+Anhydrous calcium chloride is used as a desiccant for drying a wide variety of solvents since it is inexpensive and does not react with most nonaqueous solvents except simple primary alcohols.
 Chloroform is an example of a solvent that can be effectively dried using calcium chloride.